hellonair/dot-ok-home-labs/README.md

 # .ok Home Labs
 This repository contains all the scripts and metadata to rebuild my home lab.
 The sequence of execution is below:

-# IPAM Server Build
+# ipamSrv
   - runs infrastructure services
       - DNS
       - NTP
   - DNS entries
       - vSphere Cluster

+# psHost
+  - PowerShell scripts to configure ESXi hosts

-# Bastion Server
+# bastion
   - jump host system to run all tools